 After the hot and warm baths you would go to the cold frigidarium (1nd through 7th photos below), a massive 183 by 79 feet (that's 2/3 of a football field) under three groin vaults 108 feet high that rested on eight colossal columns made of grey Egyptian granite.
 The central area of the frigidarium was an open space with a marble floor and decorative pools, fountains, and statuary.
 Primarily, the frigidarium served as a central meeting point for the visitors to the baths who would then go to one room or another of the thermal complex.
 But along the edges of the fridigarium were several very cold baths fed directly from the aqueduct, connected to the warm baths to the south and the cold natatio to the north by waterfalls.
 The Romans believed it was very healthy to have your pores opened up by the very cold water after bathing in the hot water.
 I think you can tell from some of these photos just how huge of a space the frigidarium was/is, but you certainly can't see the opulence because it was stripped away long ago.
 But you can get a taste of the grandeur of the room during ancient times by looking at the frigidarium of the nearby equally-sized Baths of Diocletian, which was restored as a church during the 1800s and is shown in the 8th photo below.
 The decorations in the Baths of Caracalla during ancient times included statues of athletes instead of altars, but the elaborate marble floors, walls and columns might have been similar.
 The frigidarium of the Baths of Caracalla was a monumental hall similar to a Basilica.
 It inspired the frigidarium in the Baths of Diocletian, the Basilica of Maxentius, and the Chicago Railroad Station and New York's Pennsylvania Station.

 After some time in the frigidarium, you might take a swim in the natatio, or piscina, an open air olympic-sized swimming pool with large bronze mirrors mounted overhead to redirect sunlight into the pool.
+Actually, the bronze mirrors comment is probably an internet rumor which has been debunked by this trustworthy site.
 I can vouch for the fact that Rome can get very very hot, and I'm not surprised that a very large and cool swimming pool was a popular means of recreation.
 The frigidarium and natatio are both very large spaces; we'd have to assume they were built in those proportions to match the demand of the various amenities offered at the baths.
 A view of the natatio from the west is shown in the 1st photo below.
 In it you can see a thin white line just behind the short column on the right, to the right of the two people.
 That line is the marble edge of the pool, and is shown in close-up in the 2nd photo below.
 The holes carved into that marble edge were the board of some kind of game played at the edge of the pool with stones or marbles.
 It's shown better, albeit at an odd angle, after an apparent cleaning in the 3rd photo below.
 The 4th photo below shows the natatio from the east.
 Notice all the niches in the back wall that are easily visible in the 1st and 4th photos below; those once held statues.
 The 5th photo shows the best view of that back wall, and shows some of the plumbing in the lower niches which fed waterfalls that fed into the pool.
 The wall opposite that back wall has three huge alcoves, as shown in the diagram near the top of this page.
 One of those alcoves is shown in the 6th photo below, along with people to let you gauge its size.
 The 7th photo is a closeup of the fancy Corinthian capitals on display in that alcove.
 That photo also shows the edge of the pool.
 The pool was not very deep, and was inappropriate for diving, but I suspect it was a bit deeper than what has been excavated.